-- Provides exceptional clinical care without exception to patients of all ages and backgrounds using therapeutic modalities most appropriate to the patients’ needs and provided by specialists in the field and by trainees under the supervision of outstanding practitioners and teachers.
+We provide exceptional clinical care without exception to patients of all ages and backgrounds using therapeutic modalities most appropriate to the patients’ needs and provided by specialists in the field and by trainees under the supervision of outstanding practitioners and teachers.
 The major services of the Department of Psychiatry include Emergency Psychiatry Programs, Consultation-Liaison Psychiatry, Adult and Child Outpatient Mental Health Services, Mother and Child Mental Health, Criminal Justice Mental Health Programs, Refugee and Human Rights Services, Victim Assistance and Mental Health Recovery Services, and Peer Support Programs.

-In Year 4, a number of psychiatry electives are offered including Psychosomatic Medicine, Addiction Psychiatry, Post-Deployment Treatment in Psychiatry, Acute Psychiatry in Managed Care, Adolescent Psychiatry, Partial Hospitalization Psychiatry, and Preparing Future Physician Educators: Learning How to Teach Clinical Interviewing Skills to First-Year Medical Students.
+In Year 4, a number of advanced psychiatry electives are offered including Psychosomatic Medicine, Addiction Psychiatry, Acute Psychiatry in Managed Care, Adolescent Psychiatry, Partial Hospitalization Psychiatry, and Preparing Future Physician Educators: Learning How to Teach Clinical Interviewing Skills to First-Year Medical Students.